FREQUENTLY ASKED QUESTIONS

 What type of butterflies are available?
 Is there a choice of colours?

-We specialise in breeding the beautiful Monarch butterfly as they are a superior and stunning butterfly for releasing.
-The Monarch butterfly is large and vibrant for optimal visual effect, they are safe to touch and to interact with humans, they live the longest (approx 9 months), they are also native to all areas Australia-wide so will safely continue their natural lifecycle whilst having a positive impact on the environment and posing no threat to other fauna or flora.
+We specialise in breeding the Monarch butterfly plus other beautiful native butterflies for releasing, available butterfly specie can depend on environmental factors and other natural conditions.
+Our butterflies are large and vibrant for optimal visual effect, they are safe to touch and to interact with humans, native to all areas Australia-wide so will safely continue their natural lifecycle whilst having a positive impact on the environment and posing no threat to other fauna or flora.
 The Monarch butterfly is a beautiful golden orange and black in colour with some white features, as seen in various photos featured throughout our website.
-We do not provide other butterfly species of lesser impact or suitability for releasing simply to offer a choice of different colours.
-The natural beauty of the Monarch provides a visually spectacular effect regardless of any 'colour theming' of a particular occasion, and in fact it can be better for a contrast in colour to highlight the butterflies against other colouring both for visual impact and for photography.
+We will not provide butterfly species of lesser impact or suitability for releasing simply to offer a choice of different colours.
+The natural beauty of our butterflies provide a visually spectacular effect regardless of any 'colour theming' of a particular occasion, and in fact it can be better to contrast in colour to highlight the butterflies against other colouring both for visual impact and for photography.

 Do the butterflies need to be released in a particular environment / location?